paulchyz/OCI_Streaming_Pipeline/README.md

 8. Enter `STREAMDATA` into the `Collection Name` field.
 Use upper-case letters for this name, because the endpoint address for the JSON Collection will incorporate this provided name, and it is case-sensitive.
 9. Click `Create`.
 10. Click on the hamburger menu in the upper left-hand side of the page, and click `SQL` under `Development`.
 Feel free to close the pop-up that warns that you are logged in as `ADMIN` user by clicking `X`.
 Also, feel free to skip the tutorial that is automatically launched.
 The tutorial can be skipped by clicking `X` on the pop-ups, and revisited by clicking on the binoculars icon on the upper right-hand side of the page.
 11. Copy and paste the contents of [STREAM_PIPELINE.sql](./modules/sql/STREAM_PIPELINE.sql) from this repository into the editor.
-Highlight all of the PL/SQL code above the section labeled `FOR REFERENCE` and click on the green `Run Statement` button.
+Highlight the PL/SQL code labeled `STREAMDATA_VIEW` (lines 3-23) and click on the green `Run Statement` button.
+Next, highlight and run the first two lines of PL/SQL code labeled `STREAMDATA_LAST10_VIEW` (lines 27-28), then highlight and run the first two lines of PL/SQL code labeled `STREAMDATA_LAST3_VIEW` (lines 33-34).
 This will create 3 database views, which use stored queries to create virtual tables that can be queried to return the JSON collection data in a relational format.
+The WHERE clauses will be added later on in the deployment process.
 	\
 	\
 	<b>Congratulations!
 You've successfully configured your ADW for stream processing!</b>